Lawyer fined $2,500 for scratching man's car

-SINGAPORE - A lawyer was fined $2,500 on Friday (July 19) for using a key to scratch a parked car belonging to a fellow motorist at his Amber Road condominium.
+A lawyer was fined $2,500 yesterday for using a key to scratch a parked car belonging to another motorist at his Amber Road condominium.

 Director of Averex Law Corporation Ian Chang Yen Ping, 49, pleaded guilty in court to one count of mischief.

-The court heard that he was driving his car into the condominium basement on July 31 last year when he noticed that Mr Ye Yuzhi's vehicle was not properly parked in its lot.
+The court heard that he was driving his car into the condominium basement on July 31 last year when he noticed that Mr Ye Yuzhi's vehicle was not properly parked in its space.

-Pleading for a maximum fine of $2,000, Mr Lee told District Judge Ong Hian Sun on Friday that his client's mental state at the time had been affected by unfortunate events in his life - including his mother-in-law's terminal thyroid cancer.
+Pleading for a maximum fine of $2,000, Mr Lee told District Judge Ong Hian Sun yesterday that his client's mental state at the time had been affected by unfortunate events in his life, including his mother-in-law's terminal thyroid cancer.

 Mr Lee also said that his client had acted on impulse and his behaviour showed a lack of self-control.